 AELIC is designed for BALIC graduates or those who can provide proof of a recent teaching degree (or equivalent) AND two years of recent experience teaching English as a Foreign or Second Language in their countries.
 The course is divided into two blocks of instruction: skills and methodology.
 The purpose of the course is threefold: 1) to acquaint students with current language teaching theory and methodology for classroom applications, 2) to provide opportunities for students to discuss and demonstrate best classroom instructional practices, and 3) to develop proficiency in all four language skills.
 Objectives include learning to deliver student-centered and communicative lessons through classroom observations of experienced ESL instructors, identifying and adapting instruction to diverse learning and teaching factors, and understanding the historical methods and approaches of ESL instruction and assessment.

 AELIC Notes:

 - 1. Students must be ESL/EFL instructors with at least two years of experience. - 2.
-BALIC graduates must wait two years after graduating before attending AELIC or have a teaching degree (or equivalent).
+Students must have completed BALIC or have a teaching degree (or equivalent).